 - kidney disease

-Cladribine may cause dizziness.
-If affected, do not drive or take part in any activity that requires you to be alert.
+Cladribine may cause drowsiness or dizziness.
+If affected, do not drive or take part in any activity in which you need to be alert.

-Other side effects include any of the following: fatigue, headache, skin rash, injection site reaction, abnormal breath sounds, fever, chills, nausea, vomiting, abdominal pain, stomach wind, diarrhoea, constipation, muscle weakness or pain, difficulty sleeping, anxiety and eye inflammation.
+Other side effects include any of the following: headache, eye inflammation, abnormal breath sounds, cough, chills, excessive sweating, weakness, nausea, vomiting, abdominal pain, stomach wind, diarrhoea, constipation, muscle or joint pain, difficulty sleeping, anxiety, skin rash, and pain, redness or swelling at the infusion site.

 This medicine will cause the level of your red blood cells, white blood cells and platelets to drop.